stas-lucky/udemy-nodejs-course/README.md

 - Download and unpack
 - Run `sudo ./mongod` from bin folder to start the server
-- RUn `sudo ./mongo` from bin to start client
+- Run `sudo ./mongo` from bin to start client